stappersg/vBook/src/get-started/config-file-struct/filtering.md

 ```
 <p class="ann"> Specifying filtering rules directory for domains in the configuration </p>

 In the above configuration, vSMTP has been setup to pickup filtering rules in the `domain-enabled` directory, not `domain-available`.
-You will have to use symbolic links for vSMTP to use the scripts inside the `domain-available/example.com` directory.
+Let's use symbolic links to make our scripts available for vSMTP inside the `domain-available/example.com` directory.

 ```diff
 /etc/vsmtp